-Summer science fun is available from the Florida Museum for your camp!
-The Science Surprises Summer Edition program is available either virtually or as an outdoor presentation at your camp.
+Science fun is available from the Florida Museum for our community!
+The Science Surprises program is available either virtually or as an outdoor presentation at your school or community organization.

 Do the full four-part series or pick individual topics.
 Each hour-long session begins with an interactive demonstration of a scientific concept, followed by hands-on, inquiry-based activities that they can take home to share with their families.

 - Reptiles & Amphibians